sugi-juku/get-tension/README.md

 - CUI version

-    If you are running a stringing shop or home stringer, try CUI version.
+    If you are a stringer, try CUI version.
     Otherwise you don\'t have to use CUI version.

     If you use Windows, replace ```python3``` with ```py``` .